Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 Group therapy for substance use

-Group therapy is a common way that SUD treatment is delivered.
+Group therapy is a common way that group treatment for SUD is delivered.
 In substance use group therapy, a small number of people, usually between five and 15, participate in therapy sessions facilitated by a licensed mental health provider.
 The therapist will likely set goals for the group and establish a treatment timeline.
 This type of therapy may occur in a medical center, hospital, mental health clinic, or in-person practice setting.

 Group therapy may be open or closed.
 In open groups, new members can join at any time as long as the group isn't at capacity.
 While this makes it easier to find a new group, it can make it more difficult to be comfortable with other members who may come and go at their leisure.
 In closed groups, typically, all members remain in the group from start to finish.
 This can build camaraderie and trust but also require a longer wait if all closed groups are unavailable.